 If you are registering a .com.sg, you need a registered business or company in Singapore.
 An admin has issued with Singapore identity card, typically a Singaporean or a permanent resident of Singapore.

 Foe .sg domain registration, the registrant must have a valid Singapore card identity and both the registrant and admin can be the same person.
 Both types of domain registration require the admin to verify the newly registered domain using their SingPass at VerifiedID website.

-I have used both web control panel.
+I have used both web control panels on VPS and dedicated server.l.
 Even you are expert in your operating system.
 These control panels make your job easier and organised.
 If someone is asking, which control panel is better?
 My answer can be confusing, I will say it depend.

 Yes, it depends on what you are planning to host and do.
 We put the monthly licence expense aside.
 These control panels have served the general purposes but in depth, there are differences.
 And these control panels have their strong and weak points.
 As a provider, here are my experiences.